Curriculum

 Teaching of knowledge on the fundamentals of renewable energies.
 Development of skills for the independent evaluation of different types of renewable energies.

-• Semiconductor nanomaterials (Staude)
+• Semiconductor Nanomaterials (Staude)

 Content